Parkside Community College

 Course details

-Brief Description Please note updated time and cost from brochure printing.
-This course will focus on a simple and compact T'ai Chi form consisting of 4 'modular ' elements that can be
+Brief Description This course will focus on a simple and compact T'ai Chi form consisting of 4 'modular ' elements that can be practised in varying levels of complexity.

 READ MORE